CLICK HERE to read 2 Nephi 19.

 No matter which layer you want to wrestle, this sentence is a conversion sentence.

 It is a people experiencing the hope and life and light that comes when they have escaped bondage, and it is in the context of being led (by the Savior) to the promised land (celestial-ness).

 “Thou has multiplied the nation” (verse 3) not only refers to the posterity, or descendants of the tribes, but also indicates protection and provision and temporal prosperity, but is also an acknowledgement that the Lord has kept His promise to Abraham (See D&C 132:30).

-“And increased the joy” – God’s people experience joy in their posterity (“thou has multiplied the nation”) because they delight in their descendants (their hearts are turned!) but also because with each increase in their posterity, there is greater fulfillment in the promises made to Abraham, and thus to all people of the covenant.
+“And increased the joy” – God’s people experience joy in their posterity (“thou has multiplied the nation”) because they delight in their descendents (their hearts are turned!) but also because with each increase in their posterity, there is greater fulfillment in the promises made to Abraham, and thus to all people of the covenant.